lashifrin/ejabberd-modules/mod_muc_admin/trunk/README.txt

 	Homepage: http://www.ejabberd.im/mod_muc_admin
 	Author: Badlop
-	This module requires ejabberd 1.1.x for the basic functionality and ejabberd 2.0.0 or 2.0.1 or newer to get all the functionality
+	Requirements: ejabberd trunk SVN 1635 or newer

+This module implements several ejabberd commands that can be executed using ejabberdctl.

+It also implements Web Admin pages to view the list of existing rooms.

 	CONFIGURATION